reach-sh/reach-lang/docs/dev/src/frontend/js/index.md

-This object is the same as `{!js} ctc.views` except the value of the view is not wrapped in a `{!reach} Maybe` type.
+This object is the same as `{!js} ctc.views` except the value of the view is not wrapped in a `{!rsh} Maybe` type.
-If a view is set, the value will be returned as is, without being wrapped in `{!reach} Some`.
+If a view is set, the value will be returned as is, without being wrapped in `{!rsh} Some`.
 If a view is not set, an error will be thrown.

 ## {#ref-frontends-js-network} Network Utilities